vinfreecs/genga/Documentation.md

     .

  * The number of bodies 'n', indicates how many bodies will be modified.
 They are the first 'n' massive bodies in the initial condition file
+ * The index of the planets can not be set.
+The order of the planets must correspond to the order of the initial conditions file.
  * time is the time of the elements in years
  * elements can be:
     * a, semi-major axis in AU